 - 1/3 cup coconut palm sugar

 - Preheat oven to 350 degrees.
-Lightly oil a 9 x 11-inch baking dish.
+Line a 9 x 11-inch baking dish with parchment paper.

-- In a large mixing bowl, mix together 2 cups of the flour, cacao powder, baking powder and salt.
+- In a large mixing bowl, mix together 2 cups of gluten free flour, cacao powder, baking powder and salt.
 Set dry ingredients aside.

 - In a high-speed blender, add the red palm oil, maple syrup, hemp milk and 1 tablespoon of the vanilla extract.
 Process until smooth and creamy.